-The 1994 National Crime Victimization Survey found that only 36% of crimes against individuals are reported to police.
-Broken down by type of crime, 42% of violent victimizations and 34% of all property crimes were reported.
+The 1994 National Crime Victimization Survey found that only 36 percent of crimes against individuals are reported to police.
+Broken down by type of crime, 42 percent of violent victimizations and 34 percent of all property crimes were reported.
 Ref 11

 Even fewer crimes against businesses are reported to police.
 For example, shoplifting and theft by retail employees are very common, but even those few offenders who are caught are seldom reported to police.
 Most businesses handle these and other economic crimes such as fraud and embezzlement internally (through job termination, restitution, demotion), through civil litigation, or by writing them off as a cost of doing business.

 Most Reported Crimes Do Not Lead to Arrest

 The FBI’s annual report on crime in the United States reports that only 22 percent of Crime Index offenses (the most serious offenses) reported during 1990 were “cleared,” which in most cases means the offender was arrested and turned over to the court for prosecution.
 The clearance rate was 46 percent for violent crimes and 18 percent for property crimes.
 Ref 12

 If only 38 percent of crimes are reported and only 22 percent of those reported lead to arrests, this suggests that the chances of a crime leading to arrest are only about 8 percent.

 Owing to significant differences in procedures between the FBI reporting and the National Crime Victimization Survey, this 8 percent figure is only a very rough approximation.
 Many Arrested Persons Are Not Prosecuted or Convicted